 Henry George’s pen

 Staff Notes: Pen used by Henry George in writing The Science of Political Economy.
-Presented by the George family to Charles O’Connor Hennessey; presented to John Paul (of England) by Mr. Hennessey; restored to George family after Mr. Paul’s death; presented to the Henry George Birthplace by Dr. Henry George, III.
+Presented by the George family to Charles O’Connor Hennessey; presented to John Paul (of England) by Mr. Hennessey; restored to George family after Mr. Paul’s death; presented by Dr. Henry George, III.

-Staff Notes: Originally presented to John Paul (of England) by Mrs. Henry George, Jr and later donated to the Henry George Birthplace by V.H.
+Staff Notes: Originally presented to John Paul (of England) by Mrs. Henry George, Jr and later donated by V.H.
 Blundell

 Address of Welcome from the Land Nationalisation Society of Australia, 1890